Joffcom/n8n-nodes-osticket/README.md

 # n8n-nodes-osticket

 This is an n8n community node.
-It lets you use _app/service name_ in your n8n workflows.
+It lets you use OSTicket in your n8n workflows.
+At the moment this node is limited to only being able to create new tickets.
+When OSTicket 2.0 is released the API should support more options.

-_App/service name_ is _one or two sentences describing the service this node integrates with_.

 [n8n](https://n8n.io/) is a [fair-code licensed](https://docs.n8n.io/reference/license/) workflow automation platform.